horizon-research/kd-Tree-Accelerator-Simulator/README.md

 ### Scratchpad Simulator instructions:
-- In the scratchpad_sim folder, run in the format: python3 simulator.py \<kd-Tree input> \<Query input> <Config Input>, where the input files are found in their respective folders
+- In the scratchpad_sim folder, run in the format: python3 run.py \<Config Input> <# of simulations to be performed in parallel>
 - Example:
-  > python3 simulator.py test q1 c
+  > python3 simulator.py test 2
-- Upon running the program, the user will be prompted to input their desired configuration for the accelerator, with the simulation being run on the inputted    configurations until the user wants to quit.
+- The simulations results will be written a a csv log file
+- The number of simulations which can be run in parallel will vary based on computer specifications

  ### kd-Tree input format:
 - Points can be entered line by line in the format of three floating point numbers ex: 3.2 -1.1 4.3